djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 }
 $

-In some use cases, like similar company name detection the end of the string is less important than the beginning.
+In some use cases, like similar company name detection, the end of the string is less important than the beginning.
-Especially in company names, some article mentions use the business type abbreviation or other suffixes with the name while others omit the abbreviation or write alternatives.
+Especially in company names, some article mentions using the business type abbreviation or other suffixes with the name while others omit the abbreviation or write alternatives.
 For example variants like *Lucky Ltd*, *Lucky Limited* or *Lucky* might still refer to the same company.
 Other possible use-cases where varying weight would be advantageous are street addresses and news titles.
 In street addresses using the abbreviation or the full street type is less important than the house number and the street name itself.